Skip to content

 I marinated that idea for a while, but never really wrote that short opinion piece or, dare I say it, advice.
 The idea resurfaced when I started wearing a device that I recently had overhauled while still wearing my daily Apple Watch driver.

 You see, when it comes to using a fitness tracker or smartwatch, these aren’t categorized as professional fitness equipment, but more of a more amateurish approach.
-Therefore, it is not about precision, but about consistency
+Therefore, it is not about precision, but about consistency.

 No fitness tracker or smartwatch is accurate